HealthML/Math4ML/example_genetics/pca_genetics.md

 +++ {"slideshow": {"slide_type": "slide"}}

-In the example below, we will use the PCA algorithm to reduce the dimensionality of a genetic dataset.
+In the example below, we will use the PCA algorithm to reduce the dimensionality of a genetic dataset from the 1000 genomes project [1,2].

+[1] Auton, A. et al. A global reference for human genetic variation.
+Nature 526, 68–74 (2015)

+[2] Altshuler, D. M. et al. Integrating common and rare genetic variation in diverse human populations.
+Nature 467, 52–58 (2010)

 After reducing the dimensionality, we will plot the results and examine whether clusters of ancestries are visible.

 We consider five ancestries in the dataset: